brettgrigsby/Njest/README.md

 ### Notes

-- I disabled logging for the postgres service
+- I disabled logging for the postgres service.
+- The github repo is private, but I'm happy to invite anyone who would like access.
+- The requirements had `x.xxxxxxxx` as the placeholder value for answers, but I left values at full precision.